 Mindful movement allows us to check in with our bodies and get moving in a way that can help us lower stress, release stagnant energy, and strengthen our mind-body connection.
-It’s a great way to practice self-care
+It’s a great way to practice self-care by incorporating both mental and physical well-being.
+Oftentimes, when we engage in mindful movement to help our body feel better, our mood is uplifted, too.

 What is Mindful Movement?